SteveVitali/ethereum-smart-contract-analysis/README.md

 At this point, with the contents of `/output` synced to S3, Medvedev suggests converting Ethereum ETL files to Parquet for much faster querying.
 For now, we'll skip this step.

-To check progress of each sub-directory:
+To check progress of each sub-directory run 'bash scrape-status.sh' or:
 ```
 (echo "blocks" && ls blocks &&
 echo "transactions" && ls transactions &&